 Alternative Space at Yale West Campus

-I Know You So Well is an Artspace commissioned project for Wellbeing: City Wide Open Studios 2018.
-This project is supported, in part, by the Community Foundation of Greater New Haven and a Foundation for Contemporary Arts Emergency Grant.
+Originally commissioned by Artspace, Inc, for City-Wide Open Studios with support from the National Endowment for the Arts, and the Connecticut Office of the Arts.
+This project is also supported, in part, by the Community Foundation of Greater New Haven and a Foundation for Contemporary Arts Emergency Grant.

 Photos by Stephanie Anestis